fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 To do this, use `yield` instead of `return`, and write the extra steps (code) after.

 !!! tip
-    Make sure to use `yield` one single time.
+    Make sure to use `yield` one single time per dependency.

 !!! note "Technical Details"
     Any function that is valid to use with: